What you will need to do to make your public sector website or mobile app meet new accessibility regulations

 - non-governmental organisations (NGOs) - you only need to meet the rules if you provide services essential to the public, or services that specifically address the needs of persons with disabilities

-Public sector broadcasters, and their subsidiaries, are exempt.
+Public service broadcasters, their subsidiaries, and other organisations fulfilling a public service remit, are exempt.

 Types of content that are exempt